amd/aocl-compression/README.md

 ---

-To test and benchmark the performance of IPP's compression methods, use the test bench option `-c` along with other relevant options (as explained above).
+To test and benchmark the performance of IPP's compression methods, use the test bench option `-c<path to IPP library method>` along with other relevant options (as explained above).
 IPP's lz4, lz4hc, zlib and bzip2 methods are supported by the test bench.
 Check the following details for the exact steps:
 1. Set the library path environment variable (export LD_LIBRARY_PATH on <br>